Des-q: a quantum algorithm to provably speedup retraining of decision trees: Summary of results

-\textbf{Step 4} [\emph{Supervised Clustering}]: We adapt the efficient (in $N$) unsupervised quantum clustering technique of Kerenidis \etal \cite{kerenidis2019q} called \emph{q-means} for the purpose of constructing decision trees.
-This adaptation involves performing clustering on the input dataset using weighted distance estimation.
-The central idea is to pick $k$ initial centroids, perform the Hadamard multiplication between the centroids and the weight vector to create weighted centroids, and finally store them in the KP-tree to access them as amplitude-encoded states\footnote{Once the data is loaded in KP-tree, the clustering process itself is efficient in $N$, meaning its runtime depends poly-logarithmically in the number of examples (N).}.
-Subsequently, we perform coherent quantum operations to estimate the inner product of all the data points with each of the $k$ weighted centroids.
-We call this procedure weighted inner product estimation.
-This is followed by quantumly finding the centroid having maximum inner product value with the example vector in order to assign the \emph{centroid-label} to that example.
-This corresponds to the closest centroid for that example.
-This creates a superposition state of the index of the example and their associated centroid-label $\in \{1,\cdots,k\}$ which indicates which cluster have they been assigned to.
-Next, we proceed to update the $k$ centroid states.
-Measurement operations on the second register of the superposition state results in obtaining the $k$ \emph{characteristic states}, where the $j^{th}$ characteristic state is a superposition of the indices corresponding to the examples assigned to the $j^{th}$ cluster.
+Measurement operations on the second register of the superposition state result in obtaining the $k$ \emph{characteristic states}, where the $j^{th}$ characteristic state is a superposition of the indices corresponding to the examples assigned to the $j^{th}$ cluster.
 The updated centroid is the average of the values of the elements in the cluster.
 This averaging is done by performing quantum multiplication of the transposed data matrix with the characteristic vectors.
 In contrast to the approach in \cite{kerenidis2019q}, where direct matrix multiplication is followed by quantum state tomography to obtain the updated centroid quantum state, our method involves estimating centroid vectors directly through inner product estimation between the weighted data column quantum states and the characteristic vector states.
 The clustering procedure is then repeated either a maximum of $K$ times or until convergence is achieved.
-The clustering procedure is then iteratively repeated, either a maximum of $K$ times or until convergence is achieved.
-This process results in the creation of the first depth of the decision tree with $k$ child nodes.
-The computational time for this operation is $\mathcal{O}(\emph{poly} \log (Nd) K k^3d)$, with other terms omitted for simplicity.
+This process results in the creation of the depth 1 of the decision tree with $k$ child nodes.
+The computational time for this operation is $\mathcal{O}(\emph{poly} \log (Nd))$, with other terms omitted for simplicity.

+\textbf{Step 4 and 5} [\emph{Tree Growth and Majority Label}]: The growth of the tree continues through iterative clustering of the elements within the nodes at the previous depth, persisting until the desired tree depth $D$ is achieved.
+The overall runtime for constructing the decision tree up to this stage is $\mathcal{O}(\emph{poly} \log (Nd))$.